Ten hidden gems of Shetland

 10) Muness Castle, Unst

-Muness Castle is the most northerly castle in the UK and was built for Laurence Bruce by Andrew Crawford, who built Scalloway Castle.
-It is a stunning building, located on the island of Unst, though it was attacked and burned by a band of privateers in 1627.
+Muness Castle is the most northerly castle in the UK.
+It was built for Laurence Bruce by Andrew Crawford, who built Scalloway Castle.
+Located on the island of Unst, it is a stunning building though it was attacked and burned by a band of privateers in 1627.
 It is free to visit and torches are provided to help with exploring the dark passageways and rooms.